 boolean

-, then the output clusterdata.frame
+, the output clusterdata.frame

 will contain additional columns showing the hierarchy of clusters.- algorithm_in_output